 Comprehensive counseling services, the advancement of psychotropic medications, and the implementation of the Americans with Disabilities Act have provided unprecedented opportunities for individuals with mental health concerns to attend college and successfully complete a college education.

 The faculty and staff at CMU care about their students and wish to support all students in their transition to college.
 Among other things, this brochure:

 • Provides realistic expectations about the availability and limitations of campus-based mental health resources

 • Identifies the behavior expectations for all students

 • Provides recommendations that may help ease the transition to college for students with mental health concerns

 102 Foust Hall

 Mental health professionals and some graduate student trainees staff the Counseling Center.
-The center provides free and confidential services for currently enrolled CMU students for various issues and concerns that may negatively impact one's academic success, interpersonal relationships, health or safety.
-Services include short-term/time-limited individual and group counseling, consultation, and referral for:
+The center provides free and confidential counseling services for currently enrolled CMU students for various issues and concerns that may negatively impact their academic success, interpersonal relationships, health or safety.
+Services include short-term/time-limited individual and group counseling, consultation and referral for:

-Most counseling services are free, but there may be a modest fee to cover costs associated with assessment and testing, which are used as needed.
-Community referral information is available at the Counseling Center and at the Web site.
+Most counseling services are free.
+Community referral information is available at the Counseling Center and at the website.